hanis-z/Snow-water-equivalent/README.md

 **1. Explore Time-Series to forecast SWE at SNOTEL and CDEC stations**

+On top of predicting SWE at the location of grid cells, it would be highly valuable to conduct a time series analysis of SWE at SNOTEL and CDEC (ground measure) stations and furthermore, to be able to forecast SWE at these locations.

 **2. Exploration of feature engineering**

+  As observed from our model performance, our model could do better with more features that are engineered.
+Some possibilities include:
-  - Use historical mean for SWE? capture trends
+  - Using historical mean of SWE and SWE relative to historical mean.
+This could possibly capture long term trends in the region.
-  - Data from snow day ? capture season
-  - geospatial data
+  - Calculate the snow day at which the observation was measured.
+This could help capture seasonal trends in our data.

 **3. Incorporate data from satellite imageries & remote sensing data**
-  - Include Satellite imageries
+  - Satellite imageries (MODIS Terra/Aqua Data)
   - Climate data
   - DEM
-  - MODIS Terra/Aqua Data
-mean and variance of pixel values over an entire grid cell.
+The model could've beneffited just from the mean and variance of pixel values over an entire grid cell for the satellite imageris (MODIS and DEM).
-Eliminate Modis data for a grid cell on days with high cloud cover (data becomes sparse) 5-day Rolling average of the mean pixel values
-15-day Rolling average of the mean pixel values
-DEM
-Mean and variance of pixel values over an entire grid cell.
-HRRR Climate Data

 **4. Use near Real-time data to predict SWE**
-  - Make a dashboard of predictions and forecast?
-Note that this means you may use approved data from both training and test periods from Stage 1 as training data for Stage 2 submissions.
-You will then use your model to make weekly predictions for 2022 for the grid cells identified in submission_format.csv.
+  Make a dashboard of predictions and forecast with streams of near real-time data

 ## Repository Structure
   ```